Should You Bet on Only One Sport?

 American Football (NFL)

 Even though the NFL is arguably the most popular sport for betting in North America, it poses some problems if it’s the only sport you want to bet on.
-The biggest challenges are the relatively short season and small number of games but NFL football is also one of the hardest and most competitive sports to be successful betting on.
+The biggest challenges are the relatively short season and a small number of games but NFL football is also one of the hardest and most competitive sports to be successful betting on.

 Unfortunately, similar to baseball, the season comes quick and fast for football fans.
 The NFL regular season only runs for four months of the year, from the beginning of September until the end of December.
 Playoffs extend the season for another month, and the Super Bowl takes place on the first Sunday of February.